-The Community Development Department works in conjunction with external agencies such as the California Department of Housing and Community Development and HACoLA to ensure quality housing for all low-income city residents.
+The Community Development Department works in conjunction with external agencies such as California HCD and HACoLA to ensure quality housing for all low-income city residents.
 The working relationships between these organizations are strong and facilitative.
 Due to the City's relatively small size, communication is typically direct and immediate.
 As a result, gaps in program or service delivery are typically not the result of poor institutional structure or lack of intergovernmental cooperation, but rather are due to shortcomings in available resources.
 While the present institutional structure is considered satisfactory, the City will monitor and reevaluate as necessary.